 Board of Assessment Appeals

-Business Personal Property Appeals: Please remember to bring a filled out declaration of Personal Property to be submitted to the Board.
+Please remember to bring a filled out Declaration of Personal Property to be submitted to the Board.

-The Board of Assessment Appeals also meets in September for motor vehicle appeals (only).
-The September appeals are on a first come first serve basis so there is no application due date.
-The registered vehicle owner (or appointed agent) would need to bring a filled out application to the appeals with the said motor vehicle and any other information to support their claim that the assessment is too high.
+The Board of Assessment Appeals also meets in mid-September for only motor vehicle appeals.
+The September appeals are on a first come, first serve basis.
+The registered vehicle owner (or appointed agent; Agent Appointment Form) will need to bring a completed application form to the selected appeals date with the motor vehicle and any information to support their claim that the assessment is too high.
 Please call our office at 860-561-7410 for an application.
 Dates and times of the September appeals are listed at the top of the appeal application.
 The appeals application will be available in the Assessment Office and online by the end of August.

 BOARD OF ASSESSMENT APPEALS (3 Members; 3 year term, Charter Chapter IV, 2; Code Sec.
 5-4)